 I write love stories and paranormal romances that have bite.
 To tell the truth, my stories are weird, but they're written with heart.
 If you love weird but emotional reads, you might want to keep reading this page.
 They say paranormal romance and short love stories are not popular anymore, but I've always loved them.
-Try out the one below and see what you think.
-The center of Sydney inspired this story.

 In our makeshift corner room, just yards away from Martin Place Square, I told Signa she would find me when she took her last breath, so she closed her eyes and pushed a smile across her face.